Minimum Weight Flat Antichains of Subsets: Full and Maximal Squashed Flat Antichains of Minimum Weight

-\begin{proof} In the beginning of the proof of Theorem \ref{mainthm} we ruled out the case that $\mathcal{F}=\binom{[n]}k$ when looking for FSFA of minimum weight.
-For $\lambda<n-k+1$, the MSFA $\binom{[n]}k$ cannot be an MSFA of minimum weight either.
-This follows from the simple observation that in this case, the MSFA
+\begin{proof} In the beginning of the proof of Theorem \ref{mainthm} we ruled out the case that $\mathcal{F}=\binom{[n]}k$ when looking for full squashed flat antichains of minimum weight.
+For $\lambda<n-k+1$, the maximal squashed flat antichain $\binom{[n]}k$ cannot be one of minimum weight either.
+This follows from the simple observation that in this case, the maximal squashed flat antichain

 has a smaller weight.
 Now the $a_i$'s are determined as in the proof of Theorem \ref{mainthm}, with the exception that $a_1$ must be $0$ by Proposition \ref{a1=0}.
 This proves the claim for $\lambda<n-k+1$.